nasif1731/DataPreprocessing_and_EDA/README.md

-# 📊 Data Analysis Report
+# 📊 Data Analysis Report On Electricity Demand and Weather Data

 ## 🌟 Overview
-Welcome to the **Data Analysis Report** repository!
+Welcome to the **Data Analysis Report On Electricity Demand and Weather Data** repository!
 This project contains an in-depth statistical analysis of a dataset, focusing on essential aspects such as missing data handling, summary statistics, outlier analysis, multicollinearity assessment, and model evaluation.
 Dive in to discover valuable insights! 🚀

 ## 🔄 Cloning the Repository
 To get started with the code, clone this repository to your local machine using the following command: